fedemahf/blog/_posts/2024-04-11-reverse-proxing-multiple-github-pages-websites-into-one-subdomain-using-nginx.md

 ---
 layout: post
-title: Reverse-proxing multiple GitHub Pages websites into one subdomain using Nginx
+title: Reverse-proxing multiple GitHub Pages websites into one subdomain using NGINX
+description: Using NGINX to reverse-proxy multiple static websites from GitHub Pages to a single subdomain
 date: 2024-04-11 01:01:01 -0300
 author: Federico Mahfoud
 ---